keanehauck/keanehauck.github.io/collections/_posts/2025-02-27-ordinary-least-squares.md

 ![data9](/images/posts/ordinary-least-squares/data9.png)

 Holy mackerel.
-That looks pretty good.
+That looks great.
 Notice that under "Coefficients" we can see the estimate for the intercept at $0.5000$, which is exactly what we predicted.
 Similarly, the estimate for the slope is $1.3571$, which is approx. $\frac{19}{14}$.
 Spot on.

 Also, notice the residuals: $0.14$, $-0.21$, $0.07$.
 Do those numbers look familiar?
 Finally, we can observe the `sigma**2` value at the end, and notice that it is incredibly close to the value we predicted of $0.071$.